 - Hiking shoes are not necessary, but bring plenty of sunscreen and a hat.

 - Stay on the trail and watch your step, as there are cracks and jagged lava rocks along the way.

-- Please do not shortcut through the new planting area to get to the beach as you might inadvertently step on a young coconut!
+- Please do not take a shortcut through the new planting area to get to the beach.
+You might inadvertently step on a young coconut!

 - Swimming is NOT recommended at the beach.
-The waves are extremely dangerous and the strong current can pull you out to the open sea.
+The waves are extremely dangerous, and the strong current can pull you out into the open sea.
 Unfortunately, there have been several drowning accidents here.

 - Look for spinner dolphins and humpback whales (during the winter months) as they often swim quite close to the beach.

-- If there is a major lava flow from Pu’u O’o crater, you will see a giant column of steam and smoke rising from where the lava drains into the ocean.
+- If there is a significant lava flow from Pu‘U ‘Ō‘Ō crater, you will see a giant column of steam and smoke rising from where the lava drains into the ocean.
 Don’t panic!
-It may look close but it's actually several miles away down the coastline.
+It may look like it's right nearby, but it's actually several miles away down the coast.

 - For the latest eruption update of Kilauea volcano, check the USGS Hawaii Volcano Observatory website.

 - Do not miss the fascinating display inside the little hut at the trailhead.
 There, you will find photos of the old Kalapana village before and after the 1990 volcanic eruption, as well as compelling information regarding Hawaii’s history and sovereignty.

 - There’s a store across the trail’s parking lot where you can get bottled water, sandwiches, and snacks, or walk over to the Uncle’s Awa Bar next door and order a kava drink.